sandervanbree/braintime/README.md

 **1.4 Selecting a warping source and signal**

 Now that the toolbox has collected all the relevant time frequency details of warping sources, it's time to make a selection using [bt_selectsource](warpingsource/bt_selectsource.m).
 If desired, you can input a layout structure to plot each warping source's topography.
 For each warping source, [bt_selectsource](warpingsource/bt_selectsource.m) plots a time frequency spectrum, a power spectrum, the topography of the warping source, and waveshape details.
 For each warping source, a warping signal is highlighted, set at the highest power oscillation in the frequency range of interest.
-You can select a component by factoring in the signal's characteristics, the phase of which will be used to brain time warp the clock time data.
+Factoring in its characteristics, you can select a warping signal. `braintime` uses the phase of dynamics of this warping signal to brain time warp the clock time data.